How to Fake Low-and-Slow Barbecue Flavor

 AJ Wilhelm Photography

-On this week’s episode of The Kitchen, Jeff’s shares his tips for achieving low-and-slow barbecue flavor in a fraction of the time.
-He uses a spiced rub and a smoker tube to infuse real-deal smoked flavor into a cut of meat called the Santa Maria tri-tip, “It looks like a brisket and eats like a round,” he says.
-“It’s also knows as, ‘the poor man’s prime rib,’” GZ adds.
+On The Kitchen's "Smokin' Hot Flavors," Jeff Mauro shares his tips for achieving low-and-slow barbecue flavor in a fraction of the time.
+He uses a spice rub and a smoker tube to infuse real-deal smoked flavor into a cut of meat called the Santa Maria tri-tip, “It looks like a brisket and eats like a round,” he says.

 To fake that classic barbecue bark in his Pastrami-Rubbed Smoked Tri-Tip, Jeff blends spices that are traditionally used to cure pastrami.
-He crushes up whole mustard seeds, corander seeds and peppercorns and then mixed them with brown sugar, paprika, garlic powder and salt.
+He crushes up whole mustard seeds, corander seeds and peppercorns, and then mixes them with brown sugar, paprika, garlic powder and salt.
 The spice mixture is patted generously over the surface of the meat.
 “Since we don’t have 18 hours on the smoker to create that big bark, we are going to get the same texture and color and mouthfeel by making it nice and chunky,” he says.
 Once the meat is covered in spice, he wraps it and parks it in the fridge overnight.
 “Half hour can be done,” he says, “but ideally overnight and that way you get the absorption, and it creates a greater bark.”

 At this point, Jeff prepares his DIY smoker.
 He says there are three easy ways to turn a gas grill into a smoker: